Health & drug plans

 Use MBIs on standardized materials

 The HICN was used on many standardized forms and letters.
 We’ve been revising these materials just for MBI use, but until they're ready, plans should keeping using the forms they have with either the HICN or MBI as appropriate.

 Plans can share MBIs with downstream partners for Medicare-related business (payments, treatment and healthcare operations) like they share HICNs today.
 Plans should make sure MBIs are secure and use the HIPAA “Minimum Necessary” guidelines.

 Plans should keep records as required by existing federal and state regulations.

 Where can plans get more information about MBIs?

 To learn more, you can:

-- Log in to HPMS to read the most recent updates on SSNRI for Medicare Advantage and Part D plans.
+- Log in to HPMS to read about MBIs for Medicare Advantage and Part D plans.

-We’ll give more details about the new Medicare cards as we have them.
-Plans will get these details the same way we usually send them information about other topics, such as the Health Plan Management System (HPMS), the RDS Program website, RDS program correspondence, Medicare Advantage Prescription Drug (MAPD) Release Letters, and updates to the Plan Communications Users Guide.
+Plans will get keep getting information about MBIs the same way we usually send them information about other topics, such as the Health Plan Management System (HPMS), the RDS Program website, RDS program correspondence, Medicare Advantage Prescription Drug (MAPD) Release Letters, and updates to the Plan Communications Users Guide.

 - Help with File Formats and Plug-Ins